-The Toror to School of Theology i
+ine ioro nto School of Theology I

-Mission Statement i
+Mission n Statement i

-GCTS Dire ctor's Welcome ii

-About this s Handbook .iii
+About thi is Handbook ii

-Effectiv e Academic Period . iii

-Calenda r Format iii

-Important Notices .iii

-s in Programs of Study and/or Courses

-• ions and Policiesent Limitations

-ht in Instructional Settings

-Person ID (Student Number) iv

-of Collection of Personal Information

-d Other Charges
+ve Academic Periodook Format

+Importan nt Notices ii

+Regula Enrolm Copyrig Person Notice Fees ar es in Programs of Study and/or Courses nent Limitations ght in Instructional Settings nal ID (Student Number) of Collection of Personal Information nd Other Charges iii iii iv iv iv

-nd Academic Staff of the GCTS
+and Academic Staff of the GCTS

-- ofiles
+• rofiles

-Sessional Dates .vi
+Sessional l Dates vi

-A. GFNF RAL REGULATIONS .1
+A. GEN ERAL REGULATIONS 1

-E GRADUATE CENTRE FOR THEOLOGICAL STUDIES
+A1.
+TH HE GRADUATE CENTRE FOR THEOLOGICAL STUDIES 1

-A1.1 A1.2 The Graduate Centre for Theological Studies (GCTS)
+A1.1 A1.2 A1.3 A1.4 The Graduate Centre for Theological Studies (GCTS) 1 1

-A1.3 Conjoint Graduate Degree Programs

-A1.4 Graduate (Advanced Degree) Faculty 1

-A2.
-ST JDENT CATEGORIES 2
+UDENT CATEGORIES

-A2.1 Degree Student .
-2
+A2.1 Degree Student

-A2.1.
-1 Degree Student on Probation .
-2
+A2.1

-A2.2 Special (Non-degree) Student .
-2
+A2.2 Special (Non-degree) Student

-A2.2.
-1 Special Student, Part-Time 2
+A2.2 2.1 Special Student, Part-Time

-A2.3 Visiting Student 2
+A2.3 Visiting Student

 A3.
-AP PLICATION FOR ADMISSION TO A DEGREE PROGRAM 2
+AF PPLICATION FOR ADMISSION TO A DEGREE PROGRAM 2

-A3.1 Procedures for Application 2
+A3.1 A3.2 A3.3 A3.4 Procedures for Application Application Deadlines Financial Assistance Offer of Admission 2 3

-A3.2 Application Deadlines

-A3.3 Financial Assistance

-A3.4 Offer of Admission

-MISSION POLICIES AND PROCEDURES
+A4.
+A DMISSION POLICIES AND PROCEDURES 3

-A4.1 Academic Requirements for Admission
+A4.1 Academic Requirements for Admission 4

-A4.1. ' , 3 4...
-1
+A4.1 A4.1 A4.1 1.2 Doctor of Philosophy (PhD) in Theological Studies 4